MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 ## See also

-For more information about feature upgrading Windows Server, see the following articles:
+For more information about upgrading Windows Server, see the following articles:

 - [Overview of Windows Server upgrades](upgrade-overview.md)
 - [Server Core vs Server with Desktop Experience install options](install-options-server-core-desktop-experience.md)